LieberInstitute/smokingMouse/README.md

   55,401 mouse genes across the 208 samples from brains and blood of healthy and nicotine/smoking-exposed pup and adult mice.
 - *‘rse_tx_mouse_RNAseq_nic-smo.Rdata’*: (`rse_tx` object) the tx RSE
-  object contains the raw and log-scalted expression data of 142,604 mouse transcripts across the 208 samples from brains and blood of healthy and nicotine/smoking-exposed pup and adult mice.
+  object contains the raw and log-scaled expression data of 142,604 mouse transcripts across the 208 samples from brains and blood of healthy and nicotine/smoking-exposed pup and adult mice.
 - *‘rse_exon_mouse_RNAseq_nic-smo.Rdata’*: (`rse_exon` object) the exon